Spring Boot: integration of JSON binding libraries

 Spring Boot and Jackson

-Jackson is a very popular library for JSON binding and it is also the default one in Spring Boot.
+Jackson is a popular library for JSON binding and the default one in Spring Boot.
 Support for Jackson is provided by the spring-boot-starter-json

 and spring-boot-starter-webflux